 Adjusted Profits £42,500

-The averaging adjustment will help to reduce payments on account, which is a contribution towards your next years tax bill.
+The averaging adjustment will help to reduce payments on account.
 In the example above, if Eddie didn’t adjust his profits he would have to pay tax on account of 50% in January and July based on his unadjusted profits of £55,000.
-By averaging his profits, this figure falls meaning his advance payment does too.
+By averaging his profits, this figure falls meaning his payment on account reduces too.

 Commonly the averaging adjustment is claimed by literary and artistic individuals because they have fluctuating profits and: